jullierme/find-restaurants/README.md

 ## Execution & Decision Making

-- I used Java for this assessment
+- I utilized Java for this assessment.

-- I decided to load the CSV data into memory since there are only a few data points.
-From this list with all the data in memory, I performed the restaurant search based on the provided parameters.
+- To optimize efficiency due to the limited data volume in the CSV, I chose to load it into memory.
+With all the data in memory, I executed the restaurant search based on the provided parameters.

-- In case of no results, instead of returning an empty list, the system informs if no records are found.
+- Rather than returning an empty list, the system notifies if no records are found.

-- Since it's a one-time execution application, I didn't store the CSV's read values.
+- Given the nature of this application as a one-time execution, I abstained from storing the CSV's read values.

-- Created an executable .jar that returns search results in the console.
-For this specific application, this approach fulfilled the requirements.
+- Developed an executable .jar that showcases search results in the console, effectively meeting the project's requirements.

-- I decided to create simple unit tests for all classes.
-There are some cases that might not be covered but, the idea was to have a good amount of tests.
+- I opted to create straightforward unit tests for all classes, aiming to cover a significant number of scenarios.

-- Integrations tests was also not implemented because I think it's not necessary for this project.
+- I refrained from implementing integration tests as I deemed them unnecessary for this project.

-- I didn't add comments into the code because, I believe that the code must be good enough to be understandable.
+- Comments weren't included in the code as I believe the code itself should be self-explanatory and understandable.

 ## Front-End